AquaJo/AquaJo/readme.md

 currently I am into chrome extension programming and in general into web-stuff and Node.js.

-I also enjoy Java (--> see my project: "image manipulator") and am looking forward to learn new languages and interact with all kinds of apis.
+I also enjoy Java (--> see my project: "image manipulator") and am looking forward to learn new languages and get to know more and more awesome apis.
 <br>

 # my experiences (more or less)